DanielMA7/learning-diary/README.md

 ## Saturday 5th November 2022
 Today I was able to learn more about DOM manipulation and I was able to learn more about using CSS to stylise my pages.
 I used selectors to make my page a little more professional.

+## Friday 11th November 2022
+Today I was able to create my comments box general design

+## Saturday 12th November 2022
+Today I learned how to use querySelector to access display the date I also used setInterval to make sure the date is constantly updating

+## Sunday 13th November 2022
+I learned how to use JS objects